The 13 Best Poolside Reads for Summer 2023

 Well, that wasn’t what I was expecting.
 I thought I was going into a family drama like The Vacationers by Emma Straub, but it opened with a murder.
 I literally sat up at that point and thought “well, well, what have we here?”

 It was a dynamic family drama with secrets, lies, and tension…and the whole time I was trying to figure out who had committed the murder and why.
 I loved it!
-Truly a perfect summer read and a perfect pick for poolside reads.
+Truly a perfect summer read and a perfect pick for poolside reads or for anyone who lives Emily Henry books.

 I was expecting a true thriller with this story, but it was more of a mystery.
 Diana is an aloof, strict parent and mother-in-law, but no one expected her to be murdered.
 Lucy, her daughter-in-law, struggles to understand why Diana acts the way she does, but the readers get a chance to see into Diana’s thoughts and we realize that her intentions aren’t quite what they seem on the outside.
 I fell in love with the story of Diana and Lucy’s relationship.
 The mystery of who killed Diana and why was the cherry on top of this delightful story.